ioanmeri/complete-cyber-security-network/04-firewalls.md

 On a home network, because of NAT, no network traffic can connect into the network without an explicit **port forwarding** rule or **DMZ** being setup

-There is little need for firewall to block inbound traffic in most cases in a home network because internet traffic from real IPs cannot communicate to private IP addresses on an internat network
+There is little need for firewall to block inbound traffic in most cases in a home network because internet traffic from real IPs cannot communicate to private IP addresses on an internet network

 OS have their own firewalls, these are called host based firewalls